telefonicaid/thinking-cities/docs/topics/modelling_considerations.md

 * When designing a Smart Parking you will have entities like: Car, User, Floor...

 What does it mean that those objects are Context Entities (instead of classes, objects, tables, or documents).
-The difference lays in how it is treated around the platform: modifications of the CEs can be observed by subscriptions, the history of those changes stored, rules can be defined to modify the global Context based on CEs changes.
+The difference lays in how it is treated around the platform: modifications of the CEs can be observed by subscriptions, the history of those changes stored at [persistence backends](../cygnus.md) (HDFS, CKAN, MySQL) and [STH](../sth.md), rules can be defined to modify the global Context based on CEs changes with [CEP](../cep.md)...

 All the given examples have several things in common: